httpie/cli/README.rst

                         supported as well (but credentials passed via ``-a`` have higher priority).

-``--auth-file, -af``    Pass a json file with User and Pass pair as
-                        the argument.

 ``--auth-type, -A``     Specify the auth mechanism.
 Possible values are
                         ``basic``, ``digest``, or the name of any `auth plugins`_ you have installed.
 The default value is ``basic`` so it can often be omitted.